-Many of us are desperate to seek relief from our anxiety because it can be extremely distressing, even debilitating.
-Our daily lives are impacted by our anxiety levels.
-We can find it hard to function, to keep up with our responsibilities and obligations.
+Many of our patients are desperate to seek relief from their anxiety because it can be extremely distressing, even debilitating.
+Their daily lives are impacted by their anxiety levels.
+They can find it hard to function, to keep up with their responsibilities and obligations.
 Sometimes just getting out of bed can feel like an insurmountable challenge.
-When it comes to what we feel anxious about, it can vary and can be as unique as we are as individuals.
+When it comes to what they feel anxious about, it can vary and can be as unique as they are as individuals.

-We often feel misunderstood by people around us who can’t comprehend why we would experience so much anxiety about something they perceive to be harmless.
-Our anxiety can cause us to feel isolated and alone.
-We can feel desperate to want to escape our thoughts.
-More than anything we don’t want to feel the pain of our anxious thoughts anymore.
-Many of us turn to addiction to try to numb the pain and make us forget.
-When we are zoned out, or feel elevated, the severity of the thoughts can be reduced.
-We feel some relief.
-We’re provided with a temporary escape.
+Many people often feel misunderstood by people around them who can’t comprehend why they would experience so much anxiety about something they perceive to be harmless.
+Their anxiety disorder can cause them to feel isolated and alone.
+They can feel desperate to escape their thoughts.
+More than anything, they don’t want to feel the pain of their anxious thoughts anymore.
+Many of them turn to addiction to try to numb the pain and make them forget.
+When they are zoned out or feel elevated, the severity of the thoughts can be reduced.
+They feel some relief.
+They feel they have a temporary escape.

 Their anxiety is a major factor in why they become so dependent on their addictions.
 It’s their anxiety they’re running from and trying to avoid.
 When they come down from their high and are inundated with their anxious thoughts all over again, they want nothing more than to get back to that numb place of avoidance.
 They feel desperation, despair, and hopelessness.
 They haven’t learned healthy coping strategies for their anxiety, so they convince themselves that their addictions are the only way they can manage them and give themselves some relief.